martafonekVOLE/RUST_P2P_Filesystem/README.md

 ### Config_beacon.yaml
 This file is a configuration file for a beacon node.
 Beacon node is a special type of node, which is the first one in the network and upon connectin does not go through joining procedure.
 User can specify several parameters.

 - **node_port**: User can specify a port on which the application is running on.
-If no port is provided, the applicationdoes use an unused port.
+If no port is provided, the application queries OS for any available port.
 - **cache_file_path**: Default path where cache is stored for a node.
 - **storage_path**: Default path where uploaded data is stored.
 - **ip_address_type**: Does specify a type of IP address.
 Possible fields are *[loopback, public, local]*.